 We apply this knowledge in our designs to create layouts which pull customers forward to explore the whole space.
 Views open up as you move through and books are brought into the eyeline at every turn.
 Our unique shelving shapes create attractive browsing spots where it is easy to step out of the flow to linger, look and take.

 In every library we design, we work with staff to map a detailed collection layout.
-We consider ratios, sequencing, and adjacencies for the best collection perfomance.
+We consider ratios, sequencing, and adjacencies for the best collection performance.
 We then create a merchandising plan for every bookcase with shelf settings and merchandising equipment.
-Everything is installed by our fitters so it is a quick job for for staff to stock the shelves before opening.
+Everything is installed by our fitters so it is a quick job for staff to stock the shelves before opening.

 Each bay is specified as to what stock it holds, what the capacity is (this varies with product size and form of display) and what the anticipated loan rate is.
 Staff can use the spreadsheet to monitor performance and to plan future stock changes.